grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** anyway, we still need this assertion to pass.

 **Benjamin:** Let me do this.
-So to create a command, we need the command factory and this is why at this moment, we need to introduce the second `TicketOffice` constructor argument, because as of now, the constructor looks like this:
+So to create a command, we need the command factory.
+This factory is already passed to `TicketOffice` via its constructor, so we need to assign it to a field, because as of now, the constructor looks like this:

 ```csharp
 public TicketOffice(